AhmedFouad15/Funding-and-Token/README.md

 ## Key Features

-- ### Funding: Send ETH to the contract and be eligible for token rewards.
+-  **Funding**: Send ETH to the contract and be eligible for token rewards.

-- ### Token Distribution: The owner can distribute WE Tokens to funders based on their contributions.
+-  **Token Distribution:** The owner can distribute WE Tokens to funders based on their contributions.

-- ### Tracking: Monitor contributions through a mapping system.
+-  **Tracking:** Monitor contributions through a mapping system.

-- ### Withdrawal: The owner can reclaim unused WE Tokens from the contract.
+-  **Withdrawal:** The owner can reclaim unused WE Tokens from the contract.

 ## Conversion Rate: 1 ETH = 1000 WE Tokens